 Point out hazards if you’re leading the peloton.
 Look far ahead, anticipate and signal how you are going around the hazard.

 Not everyone in the group needs to point out the hazard if it’s a small group of 5 to 6 riders.
 If it’s too late to point out the hazards (it happens!), then yell out.
 The key is for everyone to be aware of the hazard and not everyone to point out the hazard.

 If you’re riding two abreast, the ideal way is to split up the paceline with the left rider going left and the right rider going right.
 If you’re the left rider, use your right hand to point to the hazard and vice versa.

 Hand signals are an important communication tool for cyclists.
 Unlike motor vehicles, we don’t have indicators.
 Use hand signals to indicate where you’re heading, slowing down, or pointing out hazards.

-Be mindful when using hand signals as you’ll be taking your hands off the handlebars.
+Be mindful when using hand signals, as you’ll take your hands off the handlebars.
 If it’s not safe to do so, wait until it’s safe.